How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 6. Requirements for cyclists

 6.3.
-Cyclists, moving in groups, must ride one after another so as not to interfere with other road users.
-A column of cyclists moving along the carriageway should be divided into groups (up to 10 cyclists in a group) with a distance of 80-100 m between groups.
+Cyclists traveling in groups must ride one after another so as not to interfere with other road users.
+A column of cyclists moving along the roadway must be divided into groups (up to 10 cyclists per group) with a movement distance between groups of 80-100 m.

 10. Task 10 of 15